PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 - **extra_headers** - extra headers to be processed.
 For example, CppBind uses this variable to process standard exception headers to generate target language bindings.
 - **enum_case_name_prefix** - string which is added as a prefix of enum fields names.
 - **enum_excluded_cases** - list of enum cases that must not be exposed in the target language.
+- **enum_case_names** - dictionary to define the mapping between the original and target enum case names.
 - **cxx_out_rel_path** - C output relative path to project output directory.
 This variable is used for constructing generated C includes.
 - | **full_package** - full package constructed from package_prefix and package.
 For each target language the construction formula for default value is different.
   | Note that it's used for Python and Kotlin for target package generation and changing it affects generated file paths as well.